matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 <a name="getParams" id="getParams"></a>
 ### `getParams()`

-Returns the Parameters object containing the site, period and segment used with this archive.
+Returns the Parameters object containing the site, period and segment we're archiving data for.

 #### Signature